Hurlstone Agricultural High School (Hawkesbury) relocation

 access to Western Sydney University agricultural and sporting facilities

-boarding facilities for 300 students
+boarding facilities for 300 students.

 Development of agricultural enterprises

-Development of documentation to go to tender
+Development of construction tender documentation

-Continue development of the boarding accommodation design
+Continue development of the boarding accommodation design and commence statutory approval process

 How can I get involved?